The Bankrate promise

 What is dependent life insurance?

-When most people purchase life insurance, they seek a policy designed to compensate an insured’s beneficiaries for lost income and support in the event the insured party dies.
+When most people purchase life insurance, they seek a policy designed to compensate their beneficiaries for lost income and support in the event the insured party dies.
 A less common option for life insurance is basic dependent life insurance.
 This type of life insurance is tailored to pay death benefits if a covered spouse, child or other dependent passes away.
 Dependent life insurance can be inexpensive for a child while it is typically priced higher for a spouse due to older age and increased risk.

 Few people want to think of a spouse or child predeceasing them, much less make plans for the possibility.
 However, there are financial obligations like funeral and burial costs that may be worth consideration.
 Most often, dependent life insurance is obtainable through an employer’s group benefit plan option, referred to in this context as voluntary dependent life insurance or voluntary group life insurance.